 11. Rest Is Not Lazy

-For the longest time, I felt guilty sitting down.
-Like if I wasn’t doing something productive, I was failing.
-Now I know rest is necessary.
-You recharge, reset, and honestly, you become a much nicer person to be around.
+All this time, I felt somewhat guilty about sitting down.
+Like if I wasn't being productive, I was failing.
+Now I understand that resting is not only okay, it is necessary.
+You recharge, reset, and honestly you become a way nicer person to be around.

 12. Trends Come and Go